What are the Public Transportation Options in Fiji?

 10-seater minivans also operate in the town centres of Fiji, stopping by the roadside to pick passengers up.
 These are usually the same price or cheaper than a bus fare but get passengers to their destination quickly.
 However, some operate illegally and drive a little recklessly.

-Alternatively, there are carrier vans which are 4WD trucks with an open back covered by a tarpaulin and has two wooden benches on either side.
+Alternatively, there are carrier vans which are 4WD trucks with an open back covered by a tarpaulin and two wooden benches on either side.
 This is a public transport option that locals like to use when getting between the cities and rural villages.

 Taxis in Fiji